cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/1-game-fifo.md

         ...
     ```

-2. In the handler, when playing a move send the game back to the tail because it was freshly updated, unless it was won, in which case it has to be removed:
+2. In the handler, when playing a move send the game back to the tail because it was freshly updated (unless it was won, in which case it has to be removed):

     ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/game-fifo/x/checkers/keeper/msg_server_play_move.go#L65-L82]
         ...